OverlakeRobotics/OverlakeRoboticsPathPlanner/README.md

 ## Features

 ### Path building
-- Place points by clicking on the field.
+- Place points by clicking on the field
-- Choose segment types: Line, Bezier, Arc, or Free draw.
+- Choose segment types: Line, Bezier, Arc, or Free draw
-- Switch alliance (Red/Blue) or mirror the path with one click.
+- Switch alliance (Red/Blue) or mirror the path with one click

 ### Fast upload
+- Connect to your robot's wifi and upload paths instantly
-- Upload paths to the robot instantly and see them running
+- Real time pose updating to see the robot position on screen
-- Requires code from https://github.com/OverlakeRobotics/OverlakeRoboticsLibrary to be on the robot for direct upload
+- Requires code from https://github.com/OverlakeRobotics/OverlakeRoboticsLibrary to be on the robot for direct upload and pose updating

 ### Edit mode
 - Select and drag points directly on the field